HydroBlockchain/hydro-staking/README.md

 ## Asset Custodian
 Crypto asset can be staked either in :
-- Wallet orin
+- ÆGIR Web Wallet
-- Centralized or decentralised Crypto Exchange
+- ÆGIR Mobile Wallet

 ## Staking Asset
-Holders can stack their asset in:
+Holders can stake their asset in:
 - Native Hydro Tokens

 ## Return on Investment ( Rewards)